hongyuanc/hongyuanc/README.md

 **`Undergraduate Student @ Boston University`**

 Hi I'm Hong, welcome to my github!
 Allow me to quickly introduce myself: I have a double major in **economics** and **computer science**, and I'm fairly interested in coding and working on projects (all sorts).
 I'm also very interested in the broader topic of **videogames**, so I've been recently looking at **pygame** and **godot**.
+However, I am passionate about exploring and experiencing a wide range of fields, like **finance** and **AI** related projects I am also currently working on.
 Always open to collaborate on building a game or any related projects!

 <p align="left">
     <a href="https://github.com/hongyuanc?tab=repositories">